COVID-19 information and advice for taxpayers and agents

 Routinely, payments for Employer Income Tax/PRSI/USC/LPT are debited on the third last working day of each month for both Fixed Direct Debit and Variable Direct Debit payments.
 However, where a variable direct debit fails due to insufficient funds, Revenue has suspended the process of issuing a further request for the payments until further notice.
 Should an employer wish to make a payment after the third last working day, they can avail of other online payment facilities.
 This temporary suspension will come into effect for March 2020 Variable Direct Debit payments.

 Employers should continue to report their payroll details each month to ensure that the filed/deemed return is accurate.

-Revenue suspended debt collection and the charging of interest on late payment for the January/February and March/April VAT periods and February, March and April PAYE (Employer) liabilities.
-These arrangements are further extended to include May/June VAT and May and June PAYE (Employer) liabilities.
-Further details are contained in the document below:
+Since March 2020, Revenue has suspended debt collection and the charging of interest on late payment for the January/February, March/April and May /June VAT periods and February, March, April, May and June PAYE (Employer) liabilities.
+In May 2020 Revenue announced the warehousing of these tax debts.

 We work very successfully with taxpayers to resolve their tax payments difficulties.
 While taxpayers are advised to pay tax liabilities if at all possible, we recognise that tax payment difficulties are an inevitable impact of the COVID-19 pandemic.

 The following measures are in place to assist SMEs who are experiencing tax payment difficulties:

 - All debt enforcement activity is suspended until further notice.

 - The charging of interest on late payments is suspended for March/April VAT and April PAYE (Employers) liabilities.
 This is in addition to the earlier announcement that the charging of interest on late payments is suspended for January/February VAT and both February and March PAYE (Employers) liabilities.